-Sightseers usually prefer to stay-at-home rather than to travel.
-When they do take a trip, they chose places that avoid uncomfortable weather at home but are not very exotic.
+Sightseers usually prefer to stay at home rather than to travel.
+When they take a trip, they chose places that avoid uncomfortable weather at home but are not very exotic.

 Sightseers like to return regularly to places they visited before.
 They love to go to places where they can meet others with similar interests.
 They also always choose a tour or a cruise if they travel outside their country.

 Traditionals, who comprise just 3% of the population, are the opposite of Venturers and Pioneers.
 They function best in structured, stable, and predictable environments.
 A handshake is as good as their word.